-So, we did our research and came up with a list of organic cleaning liquid that you can prepare in the comfort of your place.
-You only need a few ingredients to make these environmentally-friendly products.
+So, we did our research and came up with a list of organic cleaning liquids that you can prepare in the comfort of your place.
+You only need a few ingredients to make these environmentally friendly products.

-Vinegar and baking soda cleaning I have been around for a long time, and these two are the go-to ingredients for anyone who wants to clean their household sustainably, by using only a few ingredients.
+Vinegar and baking soda cleaning have been around for a long time and these two are go-to ingredients for anyone who wants to clean their household sustainably, by using only a few ingredients.
 For that reason, our recipes also include vinegar and baking soda.

 The best way to clean walls is to use vinegar.
 Did you know most house cleaning services often use vinegar for sustainable house cleaning?
 Because it works perfectly!
 Distilled vinegar is extremely useful for destroying common germs around your house.

 Before you really get into the ground work, clean your walls with a duster.
-Forget itty-bitty rags-opt for a large, microfibre duster on a long, predominantly extendable, pole.
+Forget itty-bitty rags – opt for a large, microfibre duster on a long, preferably extendable, pole.
 One very basic wall wash uses 4 cups of warm water to 1/4 cup white vinegar, with 2 tablespoons of liquid soap.
 Before you start washing, brush and wipe down the walls to remove loose dust, spiderwebs, and other messes.
 Then use clean cloths to wash the walls, and rinse clean with more clean cloths dipped in warm water.

 If you were surprised by vinegar’s cleaning abilities, wait until you try adding lemon juice to your cleansing routine!

 To adequately polish wood floors, you only need to mix a 1/2 cup of lemon juice with 1 cup of olive oil for an effective and wonderful polishing solution.
 In addition, you can also use undiluted lemon juice to erase traces for your bathroom as well as eliminate stains from furniture, kitchen tables, and carpets.